scipy-conference/scipy-conference/manual/code_of_conduct.rst

 Contact Information
 -------------------
-If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of conference staff & volunteers.
+If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of conference staff or a conference volunteer.
 You may also contact hotel staff and ask to be put in touch with the conference co-chairs — Andy Terrel & Jonathan Rocher.